Branko Milanović: Early life

 Branko Milanović was born in 1953 in Yugoslavia.
 His father was a government official.
 Later in life, he recalled watching the protests of 1968, when students, "sporting red Karl Marx badges," occupied the University of Belgrade campus with banners proclaiming “Down with the Red bourgeoisie!” and wondering whether he and his family belonged in that group.
 He said that "the social and political aspects of the protests became clearer later" to him.

 Scholarly work on inequality

-He has published a large number of papers, including forty for the World Bank, mainly on world inequality and poverty.
+Milanovic has published a large number of papers, including forty for the World Bank, mainly on world inequality and poverty.
 His 2005 book, Worlds Apart covered global income disparity between countries as well as between individuals in the world.
 His joint work with Jeffrey Williamson and Peter Lindert ("Economic Journal", March 2011), was considered by The Economist to "contain the germ of an important advance in thinking about inequality".